BII-Lab/Yeti-Project/doc/Experiment-MZSK.md

 existing synchronization mechanism.
 (If all 3 ZSK are rolling then we have 6 total.
 To get this number we add 5.)

+<<Davey: add 5 ZSK pairs or just 5 ZSK public key?
+They will not be
+active during the whole Phase 1 experiment, right?>>

-Since we will use the existing synchronization mechanism, all DM will sign using the previous ZSK.
+Since we will use the existing synchronization mechanism(TODO: give a like to existing SYN Mechnisom), all DM will sign using the previous ZSK.
 The 5 additional ZSK are there merely to test client behavior.
 We can set the activation date far in the future so they are never actually used.

 Once we confirm that traffic continues to work, we can remove 3 of the ZSK, leaving us with 3 ZSK which we will use for the start of phase 2 of the experiment.

+<<Davey: the current rutine code of three DMs may not support contain all 6
+Public ZSK into the root zone.
+We should double check with Kato and Paul>>

 ## Phase 2
 In the second phase, we separate the management of the ZSK so that